visym/collector/docs/pip_370k_stabilized/README.md

 padded_videolist = pycollector.dataset.asmeva(videolist)
 ```
 * How is this related to pip-175k and pip-250k?
 This dataset is a superset of pip-175k and pip-250k.
+* How is background stabilization performed?
+[Background stabilization](https://github.com/visym/vipy/blob/bc20f6f32492badd181faa0ccf7b0029f1f63fee/vipy/flow.py#L307-L328) was performed using an affine coarse to fine optical-flow method, followed by [actor bounding box stabilization](https://github.com/visym/collector/blob/adc5486c7f88291b77f9a707a78763c2b5958406/pycollector/detection.py#L177-L236).
+Stabilization is designed to minimize distortion for small motions in the region near the center of the actor box.
+Remaining stabilization artifacts are due to non-planar scene structure, rolling shutter distortion, and sub-pixel optical flow correspondence errors.
+Stabilization artifacts manifest as a subtly shifting background relative to the actor which may affect optical flow based methods.
+All stabilizations can be filtered using the provided stabilization residual which measures the quality of the stabilization.

 # License